Early Breast Cancer Treatment

 - Lymph node status

-- Tumor characteristics, such as hormone receptor status and HER2 status
+- Tumor characteristics including biomarkers, such as hormone receptor status and HER2 status

-Talk with your health care provider about the benefits and risk of each treatment recommended in your treatment plan.
+Talk with your health care provider about the benefits and risks of each treatment recommended in your treatment plan.

 Learn more about factors that affect treatment options.